jsconf/2014.jsconf.eu/call-for-speakers/index.md

  * Embedded JS.
  * Hardware JS.
  * Fundamentals, in a modern light.
- * The JavaScript community, history, past, present & future.
+ * The JavaScript community, culture, history, past, present & future, the why the who and the what of what we’re all doing.
  * And finally: Whatever the hell you want; this is your conference.